Lillo-S-p-a/ReinforceStrategyCreatorV2/benchmark_report_20250518_134820.md

 Generated on: 2025-05-18 13:48:20

+> **Note on Trading Environment:** The performance analysis in this report is based on **simulated paper trading**.
+The system uses frequently refreshed real market data for feature engineering and signal generation, and then simulates order execution.
+It is not yet connected to a live brokerage for real-time order submission or management of a live paper trading account.

 This report provides a comprehensive analysis of model performance compared to benchmark strategies across various market scenarios.

 ## Performance Summary